yannickjemmely/Mida/README.md

 </details>

 ### Decimals
-Decimal numbers and calculations are accurately represented by the `MidaDecimal` API.
-Computers can only natively store integers, so they need some way of representing decimal numbers.
+Decimal numbers and calculations are accurately represented by the `MidaDecimal` API, computers can only natively store integers, so they need some way of representing decimal numbers.
 This representation is not perfectly accurate.
 This is why, in most programming languages `0.1 + 0.2 != 0.3`, for financial and monetary calculations this can lead to unrecoverable mistakes.